Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences: Persuaficial: Artificially Generated Persuasion Dataset

 \subsection{Persuaficial Quality Evaluation}

 \paragraph{Pre-Generation Quality Evaluation.}

 As mentioned, for the \textit{Open-ended} generation setting, we first summarize each selected persuasive text into a short \brownehl{<sentence>}.
-To ensure these \brownehl{<sentence>}s accurately represent the source human text, we conducted a human evaluation following explicit and rigorous annotation guidelines (see Appendix~\ref{app:pre_annotation_guidelines}).
+To ensure these LLM-generated \brownehl{<sentence>}s accurately reflect the content of the corresponding human texts, we conducted a human evaluation following explicit and rigorous annotation guidelines (see Appendix~\ref{app:pre_annotation_guidelines}).

 Two annotators were first trained by one of the authors, who has prior experience in annotation.
 A small training sample of 50 English sentences was selected, and the annotators independently applied the annotation guidelines, with opportunities to discuss their decisions.
 After completing the training phase, they reviewed and discussed their independent evaluations to align their understanding of the guidelines.
 The annotations from this training phase were excluded from further evaluation.